reppajm/serverless-appsync-setup/README.md

 ## GraphQL TAC Serverless AppSync

-This TAC will immerse students about the components of [AWS AppSync](https://aws.amazon.com/appsync/) using [Serverless Framework.](https://www.serverless.com/)
+This lab will immerse students about the components of [AWS AppSync](https://aws.amazon.com/appsync/) using [Serverless Framework.](https://www.serverless.com/)

 ### Prerequisites